Rose Thering: Biography

 She died, aged 85, from kidney failure in 2006 at her motherhouse in Racine, Wisconsin.

 Rabbi Alan Brill continues Sister Rose Thering's work toward interfaith understanding in his role as chair of the Department of Jewish-Christian Studies at Seton Hall University.
-A film about her activism, Sister Rose's Passion was made in 2004.
+A documentary film about her activism, Sister Rose's Passion was made in 2004.
 It was nominated for an Academy Award.

 I know the power of teachers.
 It is my deepest wish that teachers in our public and parochial schools, with scholarship assistance, will be able to enroll in Jewish-Christian studies at Seton Hall University to stem the tide of ignorance in our schools and in society.

 To be a better Christian you need to find out where you are rooted.
 Take a good look at Judaism.
 Our roots are in Judaism.
 Jewish people have much to teach us.
 We must learn from our elder brothers and sisters.
 Read one of Elie Wiesel's books—if you've read Night, read it again.
 You will find things in there that you didn't understand.
 Begin with the Hebrew Scriptures, the First Testament.
 Read a little bit each day, if possible.

 On the film, The Passion of the Christ:

 In that film there is so much hatred, so much violence you almost forgot what Jesus did.
 Jesus should have been dead by the time he got to the cross with all that they did to him.
 In that film you see little Jewish boys turned into devils, and the Jews were all wearing prayer shawls.
 The whole thing was made as if the Jews killed Jesus, and Pilate came off a saint.